netwerk-digitaal-erfgoed/solid-crs/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make by creating an issue.
+When contributing to this repository, you are welcome to submit a PR right away.
+To avoid disappointment, however, for larger changes it can be good to discuss it beforehand in a GitHub issue.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project.

 ## Pull Request Process